Davey vows to challenge Farage and calls for ‘Swedish-style’ budget changes

 Such contracts for difference (CfD), awarded at a Government auction, would mean the “link can be broken” between electricity costs and market fluctuations caused by the price of gas, Sir Ed said.

-He also proposed an Office for the Taxpayer, based in Parliament and designed to hold policy-makers to account, a “bespoke” UK-EU customs union, an “economic coalition of the willing” aimed at fostering more international trade, and a tougher approach to US President Donald Trump.
+He also proposed an Office for the Taxpayer, based in Parliament and designed to hold policy-makers to account to go alongside a Swedish-style approach to the budget.

+“The Swedish Parliament gets to debate the Government’s budget – and can propose alternatives and amendments – before it is finalised, and gets a proper period of scrutiny and accountability in the months that follow,” he said.